 How to Claim

-You have the right to appoint a lawyer (at your own cost) to assist you at any stage of your claim.
-Lawyers may seek a portion of your compensation to pay for their services.
-The Insurance Commission does not account for this when it makes payments to you for treatment and other expenses.
+You have the right to appoint a lawyer to assist you with your claim at your own cost.
+The lawyer may seek a portion of your compensation to pay for their services.